geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

 The particles shown here are not too impressive in still pictures since they are colorized by their particle number, which does not carry any particular meaning other than the fact that it enumerates the particles.[1]
-The particle &ldquo;id&rdquo; can, however, be useful when viewing an animation of time steps.
+The particle "id" can, however, be useful when viewing an animation of time steps.
 There, the different colors of particles allows the eye to follow the motion of a single particle.
 This is especially true if, after some time, particles have become well mixed by the flow field and adjacent particles no